PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Case Study: Finding Toxic Entertainment

 \subsection{Annotations}

 We were interested in finding intolerant content on TikTok, but intolerant content makes up only a small fraction of all posts on the platform, even when our keywords were focused on political topics.
 To increase the likelihood of finding intolerant content, we focused our annotation effort on deleted posts.
 We annotated (1) whether the posts referred to political topics, (2) if they referred to Saxony, (3) if they conveyed intolerance, and (4) if they conveyed entertainment.
 All annotations were binary (yes/no).
 Annotators were allowed to write an optional explanation in the comment field.
 Each post was annotated by 1 to 4 annotators (mean = 2.57).
 The annotation mask is shown in \autoref{fig:annotation-ui}.
 Annotators viewed the full multimodal post (video, audio, images) alongside textual metadata (like description and hashtags), and based their judgments on cues within and across modalities.
+The full codebooks for all categories are provided in \autoref{sec:all-codebooks}.